QSong-github/SongLab/pages/opening.md

 Requirements for PhD candidates:
 1. Strong passion and motivation for research with a desire to solve practical bioinformatics problems
 2. Undergraduate or Master students in bioinformatics, biostatistics, or related majors
-3. Minimum language requirement (TOEFL,GRE) by university
+3. Minimum language requirement (TOEFL/IELTS) by university; GRE is not required
 4. Programming skills with Python/R

 Requirements for Postdocs: